StevenMayher/432-2022/projectB/projectB_instructions_2022.md

         proceed further.

-6. After receiving Dr. Love’s approval, you will prepare a portfolio of your results with R Markdown and HTML, and give a 12 to 15-minute presentation (if no one asked any questions) of your work to Dr. Love in late April.
+6. After receiving Dr. Love’s approval, you will prepare a portfolio of your results with R Markdown and HTML, and give a 15-minute presentation (if no one asked any questions) of your work to Dr. Love in late April.

-7. You will then make changes (as needed) in response to Dr. Love’s comments during your presentation) and submit the final version of the portfolio (Rmd and HTML and some data) to Canvas at the start of May.
+7. You will then make changes (as needed) in response to Dr. Love’s comments during your presentation and submit the final version of the portfolio (Rmd and HTML and some data) to Canvas at the start of May.